 Got a high-end product or service that you want to present as premium, luxurious and crafted?
 You’ll probably choose longer, lingering complex sentences, more adjectives, fewer rushing verbs and much reference to craft terms.

-With the brand language established, you can now dial the formality up and down depending on whether your target readers are students or senior execs.
+With the brand language established, you can now adjust the formality depending on whether your target readers are students or senior execs.
 Here are five simple areas to focus on:

-• Active vs passive – the active voice always sounds friendlier than the passive.
-For example, compare ‘apply before December 1 to be in the running’ against: ‘applications not received before December 1 will be considered not valid.’
+- Active vs passive – the active voice always sounds friendlier than the passive.
+For example, ‘apply before December 1 to be in the running’ compared to: ‘applications not received before December 1 will be considered not valid.’

 You can now tailor the same message to a different audience, while keeping the same brand personality.
-For example, the following snippets about Sydney University’s newest dining spot use different sentence lengths, an abbreviated venue name, and different ways of talking about the menu, but retain the personality of approachability and enthusiasm:
+For example, the following snippets about a University of Sydney dining spot use different sentence lengths, an abbreviated venue name, and different ways of talking about the menu.
+However, both retain the personality of approachability and enthusiasm:

 As posted on Facebook: